mikenakis/Bathyscaphe/README.md

 - #### Why is the exception called `ObjectMustBeImmutableException` instead of simply `ObjectIsMutableException`?
     - Because this exception is thrown by the `objectMustBeImmutableAssertion()` method, which is an **_assertion method_**, (see glossary,) and therefore the name of the exception must match the name of the assertion method.

-- #### Can I use `objectMustBeImmutableAssertion()` without the `assert` keyword?
-    - Yes, you can, but I think that doing so would be stupid.

-- #### But I do not like assertions!
-    - Learn to love assertions.

-- #### How fast is Bathyscaphe?
-    - Bathyscaphe is faster than lightning: **_BATHYSCAPHE INCURS ZERO PERFORMANCE OVERHEAD._**
-        - That is because performance is only relevant on production environments, but bathyscaphe is meant to be used via assertions, which are meant to be disabled on production, therefore Bathyscaphe is not meant to actually do any work on production.
-        - On development environments, the speed of Bathyscaphe will depend on what you are assessing:
-            - In the best case, when assessing an object of conclusively assessable class, Bathyscaphe will do a synchronized map lookup before it determines it is immutable.
-            - In the worst case, when assessing an object of provisory class, Bathyscaphe will use reflection to traverse the entire object graph reachable via provisory fields, while keeping a lock on a synchronized map.
-The map lock could of course be optimized, but there is no need, because performance is largely irrelevant on development.

-- #### What are the dependencies of Bathyscaphe?
-    - The `bathyscaphe-test` module necessarily depends on JUnit.
-    - The `bathyscaphe` and `bathyscaphe-claims` modules do not have any dependencies outside the Java Runtime Environment.
-      - Let me repeat this: Bathyscaphe.
-Has.
-No. Dependencies.
-It depends on nothing.
-This means that when you include the Bathyscaphe JARs in a project, you are including those JARs and nothing else.

-- #### How large are the Bathyscaphe JARs?
-    - The `bathyscaphe-claims` module is microscopic, since it contains no code, only a few definitions.
-    - The `bathyscaphe` module qualifies as very small, as its JAR file is of the order of 100 kilobytes.

 ## Poor man's issue and TODO tracking